- Good with Dogs

 Current Location: NGPR approved foster in Newton, MS

-Medical: Neutered , dewormed, positive for heartworm and undergoing treatment, up-to-date on vaccinations and currently on flea and tick and preventative.
+Medical: Neutered , dewormed, negative for heartworm, up-to-date on vaccinations and currently on flea, tick and heartworm preventative.
 This dog travels with a Interstate Health Certificate required by the USDA confirming that all the above criteria have been met.

 Housebroken: yes doing well!